DefectDojo/Documentation/docs/social-authentication.rst

 5. Restart DefectDojo, and you should now see a **Login with SAML** button on the login page.

-NOTE: In a case if IDP is configured to use self signed certificates, than CA that signs certificates need to be specified by define environments variable REQUESTS_CA_BUNDLE  that points to the path of public CA certificate.
+NOTE: In the case when IDP is configured to use self signed certificate, than CA needs to be specified by define environments variable REQUESTS_CA_BUNDLE  that points to the path of public CA certificate.

 User Permissions
 ----------------